gutswright/documents/resume/aug_2025.typ

   "Mar 2025 - Current",
 )

-#list([Built and deployed a Windows automation tool to export financial data from Bloomberg Terminal.], [Created and deployed workflow orchestration tools to calculate values for 4 data pipelines utilizing daily refreshed data from over 150 Ticker Symbols.], [Created and deployed data visualization interface using Streamlit & Terraform.])
+#list([Built and deployed a Windows automation tool to export financial data from Bloomberg Terminal.], [Created and deployed workflow orchestration tools to calculate values for 4 data pipelines utilizing daily refreshed data from over 150 Ticker Symbols.], [Created and deployed data visualization interface using Streamlit.])

 #let activities = (
   [Design automation process],